wasami/DiscordBot/README.md

 ```
 Go to the bot page again on the Discord developer portal and get your token from there, replace it with 'YOUR_TOKEN_HERE' and save the file.

-Finally open up a command line, go to the repo and install the node dependencies by using this command:
+Finally open up a command line, go to the repo and install the node dependencies by using this command
 ```
 npm install
 ```